Meghana-N-03/PronounceRight/README.md

 ### **How It Works**
 1. **Input**: User uploads a audio file.
 2. **Detection**: The BiLSTM model identifies any discrepancies at the phoneme level.
-3. **Correction**: The system uses Edit Distance algorithms to propose accurate phoneme sequences.
+3. **Correction**: The system uses  BiLSTM model to propose accurate phoneme sequences.
 4. **Output**: Users receive corrections in both visual and speech formats.